-Smart Ways to Spend When Bonus Season Strikes
+Putting #MeFirst: Smart Ways to Spend Your Bonus

-Congratulations on receiving your year-end bonus.
+Congratulations on receiving your bonus!
 You may be tempted to spend it right away, but there are ways you can invest your bonus, without having to deprive yourself.
-You can plan for your future, while giving yourself a treat.
+You can put your future needs first and still be able to give yourself a treat.
 Here's how in 4 simple steps:

 Use a simple 30/30 rule for savings and investments.
 That means the first 30% of any income goes into savings, and the next 30% goes into investing.
 The remaining 40% can be used for whatever you need to buy.